Heavy Equipment Technician - Heavy Duty Equipment Mechanic (Off Road)

 For more information regarding tasks and activities, please review the Trade Regulation.

 There is some risk of injury involved in working with heavy equipment and power tools.
-However, proper safety standards are maintained at all times.
+Proper safety standards are maintained at all times.

 The work is most rewarding for those who enjoy achieving expertise with precise work, problem solving and working with their hands.

-To be successful in the trade, heavy duty equipment mechanics (off road) need:
+To be successful in the trade, heavy duty equipment mechanics (off-road) must have:

 - good vision, hearing and sense of smell to diagnose problems